-Chronic pain is persistent, nonstop pain.
+What is chronic pain?
+For those that suffer with chronic pain, it's torture...persistent, nonstop pain.
 Those that suffer from a chronic type of pain usually experience it all the time.

-They don’t have the type of pain that flares up and goes away, and usually they will always need some type of treatment throughout their lives in order to cope with even the mundane tasks of daily life.
+Chronic pain sufferers don’t have the type of pain that flares up and goes away, and usually they will always need some type of treatment throughout their lives in order to cope with even the mundane tasks of daily life.
+This post explains the basics of what it is, how to identify it over acute pain, what some of the causes of chronic pain are, and some of the treatments.

 Where It Starts And What It Feels Like

-Another unfortunate thing is that chronic pain can be in only one spot, or it can be spread throughout the entire body – and it doesn't go away.
-If you have a widespread, chronic pain condition, it can really wear you down when it comes to everyday life and activities, including those that are centered around both work and family life.
+Chronic pain can be confined to one area of your body, or it can be spread throughout the entire body – and it doesn't go away.
+If you have a widespread, chronic pain condition, it truly wear you down when it comes to everyday life and activities, including those that are centered around both work and family life.
 Chronic pain basically sucks the life out of you.

 Common Causes And Conditions of Chronic Pain

-There are several causes for chronic pain, and the most common ones are mentioned below.
-This should be a guide to determine whether or not chronic pain is a problem you suffer from.
+There are several causes for chronic pain; the most common ones are mentioned below.
+This is a general guide, because chronic pain sufferers are not a one-size-fits-all group.

-• Old Injuries – when a person gets injured, things don't always heal up just the way they were supposed to.
+• Old Injuries – when a person gets injured, things don't always heal the way they were supposed to.
 Even when they do heal correctly, sometimes pain remains because of the damage that was done.
-This is most common with joint injuries, but any type of serious injury can result in chronic pain that may last weeks, months, or for a lifetime.
-Arthritis can develop in a preciously injured area, turning an acute injury into chronic pain.
+This is most common with joint injuries, but any type of serious injury can result in chronic pain that may last a lifetime.
+Arthritis can develop in a previously injured area, turning an acute injury into chronic pain.

 • Arthritis – when people have arthritis they often have stiffness and pain in their joints.
 It can be just one joint, a group of them, or all of them.
 This pain doesn't usually go away, and it can hurt even when the person isn't using the joint.
 Moving the joint and trying to use it can make the pain worse, and make it hard to perform normal tasks.